tud-hri/joan/docs/modules-carlainterface.md

 The last thing you can choose from is cruise control checkbox and a desired speed.
 Please note that this will use a PD controller on the throttle and brake and does not set the velocity instantly.

-# Adding your own Agents
+## Adding your own Agents
 This section will describe, how you can go about to implement your own agent, so adding an agent other than `Ego Vehicle`.
-There are some things you need to keep in mind while doing this so therefore this section will go a bit more into actual code.
+There are some things you need to keep in mind while doing this so therefore this section will go a bit more into detail.
 The steps below do not have to be followed in this particular order, however it might be easy to just follow them in this order anyway.

-## Step 1.
+### Step 1, getting informed
 Check out the file

     .../modules/carlainterface/carlainterface_agenttypes.py